An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

 1.36:1.00 Length to Width Ratio:

-This 2.01 carat, Brian Gavin Signature emerald cut diamond measures 8.58 x 6.33 x 4.24 mm.
-In that case, simply divide 8.58 by 6.33 and has a 1.36:1.00 length to width ratio.
-As you can see, the diamond has a nice rectangular outline that is quite pleasing.
+This 2.01 carat, Brian Gavin Signature Emerald cut diamond measures 8.58 x 6.33 x 4.24 mm.
+In that case, divide 8.58 by 6.33, and it has a 1.36:1.00 length to width ratio.

-In addition, the diamond faces-up bright and white and is full of life.
-As a matter of fact, these are the brightest looking emerald cut diamonds that I've ever seen.
-The higher degree of optical precision and proportions creates incredible brilliance.
-With that in mind, it's easy to see why I recommend Brian Gavin Diamonds so highly.
+Consequently, these are the brightest-looking emerald cut diamonds that I've ever seen.
+In that case, it's easy to see why I recommend Brian Gavin Diamonds so highly.

 1.45:1.00 Length to Width Ratio:

-For example, this 2.01 carat, emerald cut diamond from James Allen measures 8.75 x 6.03 x 3.92 millimeters.
-Under those circumstances, the length to width ratio is 1.45:1.00.
-As a matter of fact, this diamond has a nice looking rectangular outline as a result.
+This 2.01 carat, emerald cut diamond from James Allen measures 8.75 x 6.03 x 3.92 millimeters.
+In that case, the length to width ratio is 1.45:1.00.

 1.65:1.00 Length to Width Ratio: